KNX-IOT/knx-iot.github.io/_pages/about.md

 ## Introduction

-KNX-IOT stack is an open source stacck that implements the KNX-IOT standard.
+KNX-IOT stack is an open source stack that implements the KNX-IOT standard.

 ## Licence